With cyber threats evolving at an unprecedented rate, testing your organisation’s ability to prevent, detect and respond

 Once a foothold is obtained on the target network, the next phase is focussed on achieving the agreed objective(s) of the redteam engagement.
 Activities at this stage could include lateral movement across the network, privilege escalation, physical compromise, command and control activity and data exfiltration.

 Reporting and Analysis

 Following completion of the red teaming engagement, a comprehensive client report is prepared to help technical and non-technical personnel understand the success of the exercise, including an overview of vulnerabilities discovered, attack vectors used and recommendations about how to remediate and mitigate any risks identified.

 Why choose Redscan for red teaming?

 When commissioning a red teaming engagement, it’s important to look for a provider that has the necessary skills and experience to not just accurately simulate an attack, but also conduct a safe and controlled assessment that provides actionable security outcomes for your business.

-Redscan’s CREST accredited team of red teaming experts have a deep knowledge of information security and can help to ensure that any exercise is realistic is possible yet performed to the highest technical and legal standards.
+Redscan’s CREST accredited team of red teaming experts have a deep knowledge of data security and can help to ensure that any exercise is realistic is possible yet performed to the highest technical and legal standards.

 By adopting the mindset of the adversary, utilising the latest blackhat tools and providing in-depth analysis and complete post-test care, Redscan’s dedicated professionals can help organisations of all sizes make significant improvements to their cyber security.
 Our engagements have a 100% success rate.